 A. Protocol Review Process

 1. Submission.
-The process for reviewing and approving protocols using animals begins with the completion of an Animal Use Protocol Application by the investigator(s), which is available as a template on the Research Compliance Office website.
+The process for reviewing and approving protocols using animals begins with the completion of an Application for the Use of Animals in Research or Teaching by the investigator(s), which is available as a template on the Office of Research Compliance website.
 Information required for the protocol is consistent with requirements detailed in the PHS Policy and the Animal Welfare Regulations.
-The completed application is submitted by email to the Research Compliance Office for processing.
+The completed application is submitted by email to the Office of Research Compliance for processing.
 Designated Member Review protocols may be submitted any time.
 Protocols requiring full review must be submitted two (2) weeks prior to an IACUC meeting.
-The meeting schedule is available on the Research Compliance Office website.
+The meeting schedule is available on the Office of Research Compliance website.

 2. Initial Review.
 Following the receipt of a protocol by the Research Compliance Office, completeness of the protocol is reviewed by the Research Compliance Officer.
 Additionally, each investigator’s training record and health screening certification is checked to make sure it is up-to-date.
 Copies of all protocols under review are provided to IACUC members and IACUC members have access to all protocols through a shared document service.

 3. Designated Member Review.
 This category includes continuing reviews, previously approved protocols that have been resubmitted or identical protocols submitted to different funding agencies, protocols with no direct animal use (i.e., funds will be used for salary support only on a previously approved protocol), or use of shared animal products or slaughterhouse materials.
 Additionally, investigators conducting a new project that qualifies as USDA Pain Category C or below can request designated member review.